BE THEIR GUIDE. Don’t Provide.

-A campaign aimed at reducing underage drinking was launched in Grundy County in September 2015.
+A campaign aimed at reducing underage drinking was launched in Grundy County in September 2015 and concluded June 2017.
 The goal of “BE THEIR GUIDE.
-Don’t Provide.” is to educate parents and caregivers on the risks associated with alcohol use and empower them to help their children resist the pressure to drink coming from peers and media messages.
+Don’t Provide.” was to educate parents and caregivers on the risks associated with alcohol use and empower them to help their children resist the pressure to drink coming from peers and media messages.
 Materials for the campaign are designed to educate parents and help them start and continue conversations with their children.

 The 2014 Illinois Youth Survey (IYS) found that one-third of Grundy County 10th graders and one-half of 12th graders drank alcohol in the past month.
 The survey also revealed that 17% of 10th graders and 28% of 12th graders said they had engaged in binge drinking during the previous two weeks.